wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 ## They use proprietary storage service and proprietary image formats

-After a few days, the organiser published a template pack for communities to make their promotional 'posters', and here is a sample:
+After a few days, the organiser published a template pack for communities to make their promotional 'posters'.
+Here is a sample:

 ![Poster template]({% link /assets/img/ospp2023-poster.jpg %})